 The Japanese have an extensive collection of interesting habits and customs to learn.
-And in this article we will see some of these customs.
-We will quote customs, manners, rules and random habits.
-Unfortunately, there is no way to categorize them in this article, we will only mention the most common, and important facts that you should know.
+And in this article we'll look at some of those customs.
+We'll mention customs, manners, rules and random habits.
+Unfortunately there's no way to categorize them in this article, we'll just mention the most common ones, and important facts you should know.

 We also recommend reading: